Ricardo Quaresma: Personal life

 Quaresma is of partial Romani descent, earning him the nickname "O Cigano" ("The Gypsy").
 Speaking of an alleged racial slur towards him by an opponent in 2014, he said, "When I hear people say there is no racism nowadays it makes me laugh.
 When something happens in Portugal it's always fault of gypsies, blacks, immigrants.
 It's tough to live with this."
 In May 2020, he spoke out against the anti-Romani rhetoric of the politician André Ventura.

 Quaresma was erroneously quoted by media outlets as being the great-nephew of former Portugal internationals Alfredo Quaresma and Artur Quaresma but later denied this, nonetheless citing them as "an inspiration".
-He was a distant cousin of fellow footballer Eduardo Quaresma.
+He is a distant cousin of fellow footballer Eduardo Quaresma.

 Quaresma is known for his tattoos.
 In 2016, he had two teardrops inked onto his face.
 Later that year, he had Psalm 91:4 tattooed on the back of his head.

 Quaresma had two sons with his partner, and a daughter from a previous relationship.
 A convert to Catholicism, he was baptised in July 2016 together with his sons in Pêro Pinheiro, Sintra, with teammates Eliseu and Carlos Martins being present at the event.